Definition

 Netherlands Plans National Behaviour Code for Nature-Friendly Insulation by 2027

 The Netherlands is developing a national behaviour code for nature-friendly insulation, targeting a January 2027 implementation to harmonise species protection rules.
-This provides a streamlined, permit-free compliance route for contractors, requiring standardisation of survey methods and work practices across all provinces.
+This initiative will streamline permitting for contractors by standardising survey methods and work practices to ensure uniform compliance across all provinces.

 Norway Proposes Stricter Surplus Heat And Automatic Control Requirements In Buildings

-Norway has proposed Energy Act amendments to mandate surplus heat recovery for industrial sites and data centers, alongside automatic climate control systems in buildings.
-Operators should anticipate stricter cost-benefit obligations and mandatory infrastructure investments where heat utilization is deemed economically viable.
+Norway has proposed Energy Act amendments mandating surplus heat recovery for industrial sites and data centers alongside automatic climate control systems in large buildings.
+Operators must prepare for stricter cost-benefit obligations and mandatory infrastructure investments where heat utilization is deemed economically viable.

 European Parliament Motion To Object To EPBD Delegated Regulation On Life-Cycle GWP Calculation

-In March 2026, a motion was tabled in the European Parliament to block the delegated regulation establishing a harmonized EU framework for calculating buildings' life-cycle global warming potential (GWP).
-This challenge signals significant political pushback against prescriptive carbon accounting mandates, potentially delaying mandatory life-cycle reporting and increasing regulatory uncertainty for the construction and building materials sectors.
+A motion in the European Parliament seeks to block the harmonized EU framework for calculating buildings' life-cycle global warming potential.
+This challenge signals significant political resistance to prescriptive carbon accounting mandates, creating regulatory uncertainty and potential delays for mandatory life-cycle reporting in the construction sector.

 Netherlands Outlines Tranche-Based Implementation of EPBD IV in Building Regulations